darskkaa/sneakerbots/README.md

 ## Legal Disclaimer

 This software is provided for educational purposes only.
-Using automated checkout bots may violate retailers' Terms of Service and local laws.
+Using custom checkout bots may violate retailers' Terms of Service and local laws.
 Users are responsible for ensuring their usage is ethical and legal.

 ## Support

-For issues, feature requests, or questions, please [open an issue](https://github.com/your-username/windsurf-sneakerbot/issues).
+For issues, feature requests, or questions, please [open an issue](https://github.com/your-username/sneakerbot/issues).

 ## License